-Although drawing layers can be transformed and animated on their own, it is typical to connect them under a parent peg.
-This allows you to keep the position and animation information of the element in the peg, making it easier to manipulate the exposure and the transformations separately.
+Although Element nodes can be transformed and animated on their own, it is typical to connect their input port to a Peg.
+This allows you to keep the position and animation information of the element in a separate node, making it easier to manipulate the exposure and the transformations separately.
 This is especially useful in digital cut-out animation where manipulating and transforming layers is often the main method of simulating movement, and changing drawings is the secondary method.

-You can also connect a drawing layer as a child of another drawing layer.
-Just like with pegs, any transformation done to the parent layer, whether on itself or through one of its parents, will also be applied to the child layer.
+You can also connect an Element node to another Element node.
+Just like with pegs, any transformation done on the parent Element node, whether on itself or through one of its parents, will also be applied to the child Element node.